MF-Jiang/MF-Jiang/README.md

-# Welcome to My GitHub Page! 欢迎来到我的 GitHub 主页！ - 👋 Hi
+# Welcome to My GitHub Page! - 👋 Hi

-## About Me | 关于我
+## About Me

 Hello!
 I'm MF-Jiang, a student passionate about coding and open-source projects.
 I'm thrilled to have you visit my GitHub page.
 Here, I'll be sharing some insights about programming, development technologies, and other interesting projects.

-你好！我是秋绿，一个热爱编程和开源项目的学生。非常高兴您来到我的 GitHub 主页。在这里，我将分享一些关于编程、开发技术和其他有趣的项目。

-## Personal Introduction | 个人介绍
+## Personal Introduction

-- 👀 I am an Undergraduate student from China. | 来自中国本科
-- 🌱 I’m learning Computer Science with Artificial Intelligence in University of Nottingham Ningbo China. | 现就读于宁波诺丁汉大学计算机与人工智能
+- 👀 BSc Hons in Computer Science with Artificial Intelligence at The University of Nottingham Ningbo China.
-- 💞️ I'm eager to be stronger. | 变得更强
+- 🌱 Pursuing Master of Health Informatics at Weill Cornell Medicine University.
+- 💞️ In the future, I hope to continue to study related PhD or work in related fields.
+- 🙏 Focus: Medical and AI, I am very happy to cooperate with colleagues.

-## Tech Stack | 技术栈
+## Tech Stack

 Throughout my development journey, I've acquired expertise in the following tech stack:

-在我的开发旅程中，我掌握了以下技术栈：

-- Programming Languages| 编程语言: Python, JavaScript, Java, C\C++, C#
+- Programming Languages: Python, JavaScript, Java, C\C++, C#
-- Front-end Development | 前端开发: HTML, CSS, React
+- Front-end Development: HTML, CSS, React
-- Back-end Development | 后端开发: Node.js, Django, Spring Boot, Flask
+- Back-end Development: Node.js, Django, Spring Boot, Flask
-- Databases| 数据库: MySQL, MongoDB, SQLite, SQL Server
+- Databases: MySQL, MongoDB, SQLite, SQL Server
-- Tools & Frameworks | 工具和框架: Git, Docker, Vue.js, Taro
+- Tools & Frameworks: Git, Docker, Vue.js, Taro

-## Courses Taken | 学习过的课程
+## Courses Taken

 <table>
   <tr>